-The Animal Law Section was created in 1996 and now has more than 300 members.
+The Animal Law Section was created in 1996 and now has more than 400 members.
 The Section is known nationally for its annual Animal Law Institute, which brings in speakers from Texas and nationwide to speak on a wide range of animal law topics.
-The Section publishes a semiannual newsletter and, with its inaugural issue scheduled for spring 2013, the Texas Animal Law Journal.
-The Section also maintains an active e-mail listserv where members share news and ideas, discuss legal issues, and refer potential clients.
+The Section publishes an annual online journal, the Texas Animal Law Journal.
+The Section also maintains an active e-mail listserv where members share news, discuss legal issues, and refer potential clients.
 For more information about the Section and how to join as an associate member, visit http://www.animallawsection.org.

 WRITING COMPETITION RULES